fieryhenry/Battle-Cats-Hacking-Scripts/README.md

 ## How To Use

+A list of item ids can be found [here](https://github.com/fieryhenry/Battle-Cats-Hacking-Scripts/blob/master/ItemIds.txt)

 1. Follow the guide on the frida website to get your frida-server running on your device: https://frida.re/docs/android/

 2. Clone the repository: https://github.com/fieryhenry/Battle-Cats-Hacking-Scripts/archive/refs/heads/master.zip